-The General Service Delegate (GSD) is to the Region what the GSR is to the group.
+The General Service Delegate (GSD) is to the Region what the GSR is to the Group and the ASR is to the Area.
 The GSD, as a representative of his Region, speaks for the members and groups within his region.
-The primary responsibility of the GSD is work for the good of N.A. as a whole by providing two-way communication between his Region and the rest of the N.A.
+The primary responsibility of the GSD is work for the good of N.A. as a whole by providing two-way communication between his Region and the rest of N.A.
 The GSD attends the annual World Service Conference and takes part in any decisions which affect N.A. as a whole.
-The responsibilities of this servant don't begin or end with the conference, being a GSD is a year round job.
+The responsibilities of this servant don't begin or end with the conference, being a GSD is a year 'round job.
 He attends all RSC meetings and as many ASC meetings as possible; serves on one or more conference committees; receives conference information and requests from the WSO; works closely with Regional Officers and subcommittees; and is a source of information or guidance in matters concerning the Traditions or N.A. as a whole.

-The GSD is elected at the group level.
-The representatives of each group, gathered together in committee, nominate potential delegates from among their number.
-Each GSR then takes these names to his group for a group conscience vote.
+Each year the Regional Service Committees nominate potential General Service Delegates from among the qualified members in their region.
+These nominations are then taken through the Area committees to their groups for a conscience vote and thus choose their Delegate.
 The results of this vote are reported back to the RSC and the nominee who receives support from the most groups becomes a Delegate for the following year.
 A GSD normally serves for a period of two years; the first as an Alternate Delegate, and the second as a voting Delegate.